kstenerud/dogma/kbnf.md

 ### Human readability

 The main purpose of KBNF is to describe text and binary grammars in a concise, unambiguous, human readable way.
-The use case is describing formats in documentation.
+The use case is describing data formats in documentation.

 ### Support for binary grammars